jocelyntpx/is3107_dataeng/README.md

 - Set up postgres connection in airflow

 Step 3:
-- Under the airflow folder, import the 3 folders ("DAG", "scripts", "sql") under it
+- Under the airflow folder, import the 4 folders ("DAG", "scripts", "sql", "keys") under it
-- Note: The "DAG" folder contains all our DAG files, "scripts" folder stores the functions we are calling in our DAG files and "sql" folder helps to create the yfinance tables.
+- Note: The "DAG" folder contains all our DAG files, "scripts" folder stores the functions we are calling in our DAG files, "sql" folder helps to create the yfinance tables and "keys" folder contain our google cloud connection key.

 Step 4:
 - Configure your environment to allow parallel processing